 Dolby A-Type 361 Noise Reduction

-Released in the late 1960s, the Dolby A-Type 361 was a professional noise reduction processor used widely in studios and broadcast.
-It divided the signal into multiple frequency bands and applied dynamic expansion to reduce tape hiss during playback.
+Released in the late 1960s, the Dolby A-Type 361 was a professional noise reduction processor that became standard equipment in serious studios and broadcast facilities.
+Rather than treating the whole signal as one block, Dolby A split audio into several bands and used companding to lower hiss while preserving musical detail.

 Plugin Emulations